ikosmidis/semnar/README.md

 for the interactive mapping of the presentations using `leaflet` by grouping them according to country, city, year and other presentation attributes (see `?plot.semnar`).
-The markers on the map come with popups providing presentation details (title, insitution, event and so on) and materials (links to materials and events).
+The markers on the map come with popups providing presentation details (title, institution, event and so on) and materials (links to materials and events).

 Installation